KQM-git/TCL/characters/geo/noelle.md

 {% tab title="Ascension 1" %}
 ### **Devotion**

-When Noelle is in the party but not on field, this ability triggers automatically when your active character’s HP falls below 30%.
+When Noelle is in the party but not on field, this ability triggers automatically when your active character’s HP falls below 30%:\

-* Creates a shield for your active character that lasts 20s and absorbs DMG equal to 400% of Noelle’s DEF.
+Creates a shield for your active character that lasts 20s and absorbs DMG equal to 400% of Noelle’s DEF.\
-* This shield has a 150% DMG absorption effectiveness against all damage.
+This shield has a 150% DMG absorption effectiveness against all damage.\
-* This effect can only occur once every 60s.
+This effect can only occur once every 60s.

 | Attribute | Shield |
 | :--- | :--- |